Butrans Skin PatchPronunciation

 blisters, swelling, or severe irritation where the patch was worn; or

 liver problems - nausea, upper stomach pain, itching, tired feeling, loss of appetite, dark urine, clay-colored stools, jaundice (yellowing of the skin or eyes).

 Buprenorphine is more likely to cause breathing problems in older adults and people who are severely ill, malnourished, or otherwise debilitated.

 redness, itching, or mild skin rash where the patch was worn.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 See also: Side effects (in more detail)

 What other drugs will affect Butrans?

-More Butrans resources
+More about Butrans (buprenorphine)